franzkruhm/Plutus/README.md

 Thus an older version of memcached seems considerably faster.
 Thus at this time on Windows 10 the version of memcached I would recommend can be found at http://downloads.northscale.com/memcached-1.4.5-amd64.zip

+# Warning for Linux users

+It is possible that your distro might already be running an instance of memcached with limited parameters, in which case this will interfere.
+You'll need to check your distro to establish what parameters the built-in memcached is running with and adjust accordingly.

 # Wanna Support Me?

 ```